greg-657/Gregs-BSEPortfolio/index.md

 b# Music Game/Frequency Reader
 This project is a game/device that can do a multitude of things.
 Firstly, it can read the frequency of a note.
 Not only that, but it can also take said frequency and match it to a note.
-Secondly, it can string together
+Secondly, it can determine whether a note played by someone is correct, comparing it with a given note.
+This is displayed on a small LCD screen

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML